MiyuruThathsara/miyuruthathsara.github.io/index.md

 ![Miyuru Thathsara](me.jpeg)

 ## Profile
-I’m a friendly person who enjoys working in flexible environments with a mindset for problem solving.
-I love approaching challenges from different perspectives and have a keen interest in algorithm development.
-With a solid background in mathematics, embedded systems and reconfigurable hardware design, I thrive as an enthusiastic team player.
+I’m a friendly person who enjoys working in flexible environments.
+I have a problem-solving mindset, love approaching challenges from different perspectives, and have a keen interest in algorithm development.
+With a solid background in mathematics, embedded systems, and reconfigurable hardware design, I thrive as an enthusiastic team player.

 ## Research Interests
 - Embedded systems and FPGA-based acceleration